 To ensure the best chance of success for all students, faculty are encouraged to provide students with flexibility by leveraging the benefits of each learning mode.
 Asynchronous elements, such as readings, videos and forum discussions, allow students equitable access to the core course components required to achieve the learning outcomes, whereas optional synchronous activities, such as real-time course orientations, discussions, additional office hours and group-study time, can be used to deepen learning and create a sense of community and belonging for those who are able to participate.
-In all situations, synchronous sessions should only be scheduled during the timeblock posted in the course schedule to not conflict with other courses at that time.
+In all situations, as noted previously, synchronous sessions can only be scheduled during the timeblock posted in the course schedule to not conflict with other courses at that time.

 The Center for Equity and Excellence in Teaching and Learning offers multiple forms of support to faculty and departments interested in learning more about teaching in these learning modes.
 To learn more, please visit the ceetl website to access resources, register for faculty development offerings, or request a consultation with an instructional designer.

 Additional references related to synchronous and asynchronous learning are also listed below: